npr/RAD-Android/README.md

 # RAD-Android

 ## RAD

 ##### Podcast Analytics

 Remote Audio Data is a framework for reporting the listenership of podcasts in Android apps using ExoPlayer version 2.9.1.

+If you want to view the RAD specification in more detail, please visit [this page](https://docs.google.com/document/d/14W1M3RaNfv-3mzY0paTs1A_uZ5fITSvWbpMbIikdHxk).

 ### Getting Started